 The European Astro Pi Challenge is an ESA Education project run in collaboration with the Raspberry Pi Foundation.
 It offers young people the amazing opportunity to conduct scientific investigations in space, by writing computer programs that run on Raspberry Pi computers on board the International Space Station.
 There are two levels to the Astro Pi Challenge; Mission Zero for beginners and Mission Space Lab for those more experienced with using the Rasperry Pi.
 Students up to age 19 can join in both missions.

-The 2021/22 Astro Pi Challenge will be available to schools from Monday 13 September.
+The 2022/23 Astro Pi Mission Space Lab Challenge will be available to schools from Monday 12 September 2022.

 Find out more on the Astro Pi website.